basemkhirat/dotapp-framework/manual/services/storage.md

 ## Configuration

-`config/storage.js` is the configuration file where you can modify drivers
+`config/storage.js` is the configuration file where you can modify drivers.

 ``` javascript